Cartyoo/Core/README.md

 1. Download all the code
 2. Download Gradle (https://gradle.org/install/)
 3. Open your terminal
-4. Run `gradlew` in your terminal
+4. For Ubuntu users only, do `sudo chmod -R 777 ./gradlew`
+5. For Ubuntu Users only, do `./gradlew shadowJar`
+6. For Windows users, do `gradlew.bat shadowJar` (UNTESTED)
-5. Put the JAR file named `Core-1.0-SNAPSHOT-all.jar` in your `/plugins` folder.
+7. Find the JAR file named `Core-1.0-SNAPSHOT-all.jar` in `/build/libs`, then put it in your `/plugins` folder on your server.
+8. Restart

+# Other
 If you have any suggestions, feel free to contribute!